hculv/email-matching-regex/README.md

 # Regex: Confirming Email Addresses

-This tutorial will describe how the following rejex, short for regular expression, confirms the characters of a person's email addresses.
+This tutorial will describe how the following regex, short for regular expression, confirms the characters of a person's email addresses.

 ## Summary